cpreciad/transit/DEVELOPER.md

 This command is generally used to genarate code generically in go, but for our purposes with the gql library, it works equally as well

+#### Fine tuning the resolvers
+One thing to keep in mind when extending the gql resolvers is that gqlgen.yml is responsible for configuring how each sub-dependency is resolved. if you don't specify that you want a particular gql object to be manualy resolved, you won't have control over any part of it, which importantly means that you can't really populate the important fields.
+To extend the resolvers for nested objects, you can look at what is done for [line objects embeded within operator objects](https://github.com/cpreciad/transit/blob/815f575b33a68738881104660fb5968bb5c1b968/gqlgen.yml#L156-L159).
+After adding, you'll want to re-generate everything again, and implement the new resolvers... etc

 #### Running the gql server

 Pretty simple as well for now.
 Run the following command